-Updated June 2024
+Updated June 2025

 What is Geothermal

-Geothermal is a renewable energy resource found in rocks and fluids deep beneath the earth’s surface that can be harnessed for heating and electricity generation.
-The earth’s thermal energy comes from two sources: residual heat from the earth’s formation and heat from the decay of radioactive elements, mostly uranium, thorium, and potassium.
-Radioactive decay is the main source of heat in the earth’s crust.
+Geothermal is a renewable energy resource found in rocks and fluids deep beneath the Earth’s surface that can be harnessed for heating and electricity generation.
+The Earth’s thermal energy comes from two sources: residual heat from the Earth’s formation and heat from the decay of radioactive elements, mostly uranium, thorium, and potassium.
+Radioactive decay is the main source of heat in the Earth’s crust.

-Geothermal energy is produced and used based on the geothermal system and quality of the resource in place.
+Geothermal energy is produced and used based on the geothermal system and the quality of the resource in place.
 “A geothermal system is made up of three main elements: a heat source, a reservoir, and a fluid, which is the carrier that transfers the heat.”
 (Dickson and Fanelli 2003)1.
 Some geothermal systems are endowed with naturally occurring hot aquifers (a hydrothermal system), whereas other systems create artificial reservoirs by injecting water into hot, dry rock to extract heat (enhanced geothermal system).
 Geothermal can be categorized into high-, medium-, or low-temperature resources.
 Medium- and high temperature resources are more suitable for power generation, whereas low temperature resources are suitable for heating and other applications.
-Alberta geology supports mostly low and medium temperature ranging from 80°C to 170°C.
+Alberta geology supports mostly low and medium temperatures ranging from 80°C to 170°C.

-Some geothermal systems harness the earth’s heat from a few metres underground, while others require drilling deep wells.
+Some geothermal systems harness the Earth’s heat from a few metres underground, while others require drilling deep wells.
 Based on the geothermal system and technology, there are three possible applications: electricity generation, geothermal heat pumps, and direct-use applications (e.g., industrial or commercial uses of heat).

 Regulatory Framework for Geothermal Development